chenghongz/lim_learning_state/README.md

 # Statistical Analysis of Quantum State Learning Process in Quantum Neural Networks

 This GitHub repository contains a demonstration for the main theorem verification and practical variational state learning examples.
-Please refer to [our paper](to be added) for further information.
+Please refer to our paper on Section.4 for further information.

 ## Install Paddle Quantum and Tensorcircuit